UPPS 01.04.40 - Reporting Criminal Offenses

 REPORTING OBLIGATIONS AND PROTECTIONS

-All Texas State employees have an obligation to report actual or suspected crimes such as physical harm, theft, fraud, embezzlement, destruction of property, or other irregularities resulting in the loss of cash, property, or other assets of the university to UPD.
-Such reporting should be as timely and concurrent as possible to preserve and facilitate the collection of evidence under law enforcement supervision.
-A collection of evidence includes the seizure of electronic data storage devices as defined in Section 02.05.
+All Texas State employees have an obligation to report actual or suspected crimes such as physical harm, theft, fraud, embezzlement, destruction of property, or other irregularities resulting in the loss of cash, property, or other university assets to the University Police Department (UPD).
+Reporting should be as timely and concurrent as possible.

 Section 554.002 of the Government Code prohibits retaliation against employees who, in good faith, report violations of law to appropriate law enforcement authorities.

 PROCEDURES FOR REPORTING CRIMINAL OFFENSES

-Employees who reasonably believe that a criminal offense has been committed involving a guest or member of the university community (this includes students, faculty, staff, and members of the macro community of the City of San Marcos) should report the suspected criminal act to UPD.
+Employees who reasonably believe that a criminal offense has been committed involving a guest or a member of the university community (this includes students, faculty, staff, and other members of the community) should report the suspected criminal act to UPD.
 Employees who are unsure about filing a UPD report should seek immediate guidance from their supervisor or administrative head.
-When it will not adversely impact the investigation, UPD will notify the Texas State University System (TSUS) Office of Internal Audit at Texas State, in cases involving theft, fraud, embezzlement, and irregularities resulting in the loss of cash or other assets of the university, or when the Office of Audits & Analysis requests such information.
+When it will not adversely impact the investigation, UPD will notify the Texas State University System (TSUS) Office of Internal Audit at Texas State, in cases involving theft, fraud, embezzlement, and irregularities resulting in the loss of cash or other assets of the university, or when the TSUS Office of Internal Audit at Texas State requests such information.

-The assistant vice president for Human Resources (HR), should report suspected or actual criminal offenses to UPD.
-The assistant vice president for HR will notify UPD when HR is contacted about an involuntary termination resulting from a personnel matter involving a suspected or actual criminal offense.
+The assistant vice president for Human Resources (HR) will report suspected or actual criminal offenses to UPD.
+The assistant vice president for HR will notify UPD when HR is contacted about any termination resulting from a personnel matter involving a suspected or actual criminal offense.